 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

 Board your flight from Paris to Longyearbyen.
-Embark the vessel and get acquainted with fellow passengers.
+Transfer from the airport to the ship and embark the vessel.

 At the entrance to Cross Bay, between tundra, plutonic rocks and mountains covered with a surprising endemic flora, set off to discover the 14th July Glacier.
 It was thus named by Prince Albert I of Monaco, following an expedition that he led there at the beginning of the 20th century.
 The glacier’s surroundings are frequented by numerous birds (Tridactyl gulls, thick-billed murres, barnacle geese, common eiders, Atlantic puffins…), as well as Arctic foxes and reindeer.
 As you arrive in front of the glacier, admire the impressive wall of ice and the reflection of the cliffs in the water.
 It is quite common to see a section of ice come loose, or a bearded seal lounging on an iceberg.

 Nestling in north western Spitsbergen, Magdalena Bay is one of Svalbard’s unmissable sites.
 In a spectacular landscape of snow-topped Alpine mountains, deep fjords, beaches and majestic glaciers, it offers multiple opportunities for wonderment.
-Observe whales, walruses, seals, common eiders, terns, polar bears and Arctic foxes there.
+Keep an eye out for whales, walruses, seals, common eiders, terns, polar bears and Arctic foxes.
 The site of Gravneset, located in Magdalenafjorden, is home to the remnants of a former whaling station used during the 17th century, as well as the graves of many sailors buried here up until the end of the 18th century.
 Not far from here, the Gully Glacier offers a magnificent view, a delight for photographers.

 Welcome to a land of rich history!
 Virgohamna, or Virgo Bay, to the north west of Spitsbergen, was home to a whaling station in the 17th century.
 Above all, though, it is known as the staging area for many attempts to reach the North Pole by balloon.
 In 1896, Swedish balloonist Andrée set up camp here and lifted off a year later with two team members on a trip that would cost them their lives.
 A few years later, the American explorer Wellmann also attempted this crazy adventure, without success.
 During your visit, you will be able to see a pile of planks, rusty cans, pipes, debris from earthenware and all kinds of waste on the ground.
 Visitors are asked to respect these historic remnants, in homage to the conquerors of the poles.